 Emanuele A. Lauro, the Company's founder, has served as Chairman and Chief Executive Officer since the closing of our initial public offering in April 2010.
-He also co-founded and serves as Chairman and Chief Executive Officer of Eneti Inc. (NYSE: NETI), which was formed in 2013.
+He also co-founded and served as Chairman and Chief Executive Officer of Eneti Inc., between 2013 and December 2023, until its merger with Cadeler A/S (NYSE: "CDLR") of which Mr. Emanuele Lauro has served as Vice Chairman of Cadelar A/S since January 2024.
 Mr. Emanuele Lauro also served as director and Chief Executive Officer of Hermitage Offshore Services Ltd. between 2018 and 2021.
-Mr. Emanuele Lauro joined Scorpio in 2003 and has continued to serve there in a senior management position since 2004.
-Under his leadership, Scorpio has grown from an owner of three vessels in 2003 to become a leading operator and manager of more than 175 vessels in 2022.
+Mr. Emanuele Lauro joined the Scorpio group of companies in 2003 and has continued to serve there in a senior management position since 2004.
+Under his leadership, the Scorpio group of companies has grown from an owner of three vessels in 2003 to become a leading operator and manager of more than 175 vessels in 2022.
 Over the course of the last several years, Mr. Emanuele Lauro has founded and developed all of the Scorpio Pools in addition to several other ventures such as Scorpio Logistics, which owns and operates specialized assets engaged in the transshipment of dry cargo commodities and invests in coastal transportation and port infrastructure developments in Asia and Africa since 2007.
 He is the President of the Monaco Chamber of Shipping and is also a member of the Advisory Board of Fordham University.
 In addition, Mr. Emanuele Lauro served as director of the Standard Club from May 2013 to January 2019.
 He has a degree in international business from the European Business School, London.
 Mr. Emanuele Lauro is the brother of our Vice President, Mr. Filippo Lauro.